hackclub/hackclub/workshops/todo-list-app/README.md

 })
 ```

-:star: **Important**: The `value` event is called every time data is changed at the specified database reference, including changes to children.
+⭐ **Important**: The `value` event is called every time data is changed at the specified database reference, including changes to children.
 To limit the size of your snapshots, attach only at the lowest level needed for watching changes.
 For example, attaching a listener to the root of your database is not recommended.

 Now we need the data as an array to put it into the state.
 Declare an empty array and add the `id` and `task` into the array.